Red29-cntrl/BDA-FP/README.md

 pip install numpy

-cvs file uploaded to gdrive - the file can't upload here 'coz the file is too large.
+csv file uploaded to gdrive - the file can't upload here 'coz the file is too large.